opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/connecting-sides/index.md

 Now we're going to combine the left and right side together using two aluminum extrusions, and the staging plate.

-1. Insert a new v-slot extrusion (in green below) into the left front leg underneath the bottom rail.
+1. Insert a new v-slot extrusion (in green below) into the {{<tooltip>}}Front Left Leg{{<definition>}}FDM-0001{{</definition>}}{{</tooltip>}} underneath the bottom rail.
+  {{< container-image path="images/Connecting-The-Sides-Step-1.png" alt="Insert V-slot extrusion into Front Left and Right Feet overview" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-1-2.png" alt="Insert V-slot extrusion into Front Left Foot" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-1-3.png" alt="Insert V-slot extrusion into Front Right Foot" >}}
   {{< container-image path="images/v_slot_into_frame.png" alt="Insert V-Slot Into Frame" >}}

-2. Drop in and position a slot nut underneath the hole and use a M5x10mm machine screw to fasten the v-slot extrusion to the left leg.
+2. Drop in and position a slot nut underneath the hole and use a M5x10mm machine screw to fasten the v-slot extrusion to the {{<tooltip>}}Front Left Leg{{<definition>}}FDM-0001{{</definition>}}{{</tooltip>}}.
-  {{< container-image path="images/left_screw.png" alt="Use a M5x10mm screw to attach the cross piece to the left leg" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-2.png" alt="Use a M5x10mm screw to attach the cross piece to the Front Left Leg" >}}

-3. Drop in and position a slot nut underneath the hole and use a M5x10mm machine screw to fasten the v-slot extrusion to the right leg.
+3. Drop in and position a slot nut underneath the hole and use a M5x10mm machine screw to fasten the v-slot extrusion to the {{<tooltip>}}Front Right Leg{{<definition>}}FDM-0002{{</definition>}}{{</tooltip>}}.
-  {{< container-image path="images/right_screw.png" alt="Use a M5x10mm screw the attach the cross piece to the right leg." >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-3.png" alt="Use a M5x10mm screw to attach the cross piece to the Front Right Leg" >}}

-4. Attach a 2020 corner bracket to the 20x20 V-Slot on the left side using two drop-in nuts and two M5x8mm screws.
+4. Attach a 2020 corner bracket to the 20x20 V-Slot on the left side using two slot nuts and two M5x8mm screws.
-  {{< container-image path="images/bracket_left_step_1.png" alt="Attach a 2020 corner bracket" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-4.png" alt="Attach a 2020 corner bracket on the left side" >}}

-5. Attach a 2020 corner bracket to the 20x20 V-Slot on the right side using two drop-in nuts and two M5x8mm screws.
+5. Attach a 2020 corner bracket to the 20x20 V-Slot on the right side using two slot nuts and two M5x8mm screws.
-  {{< container-image path="images/bracket_right_step_1.png" alt="Attach a 2020 corner bracket on the right side" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-5.png" alt="Attach a 2020 corner bracket on the right side" >}}

-6. Position the umbilical guide on the bottom side of the bottom rail of the left side.
+6. Fasten the {{<tooltip>}}Umbilical Guide{{<definition>}}FDM-0022{{</definition>}}{{</tooltip>}} on the bottom side of the bottom rail of the left side in place using two M5x10mm screws and two slot nuts.
-  {{< container-image path="images/umbilical_guide.png" alt="Position the umbilical guide" >}}

-7. Fasten the umbilical guide in place using two M5x10mm screws and two drop-in nuts.
-  {{< container-image path="images/umbilical_guide_screws.png" alt="Fasten the umbilical guide with M5x10mm screws" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-6.png" alt="Fasten the umbilical guide with M5x10mm screws" >}}

-8. Affix a 2020 corner bracket to the end of another V-slot using the a drop-in nut and an M5x8mm screw.
+7. Affix a 2020 corner bracket to the end of another V-slot using the a slot nut and an M5x8mm screw.
 Make sure the side of the bracket is perfectly flush with the end of the extrusion.
 It helps to tighten it in place against a flat surface.
-  {{< container-image path="images/rear_brace_2.png" alt="Attach The Bracket" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-7.png" alt="Attach a 2020 corner bracket to the v-slot extrusion" >}}

-9. Repeat the previous step three times to install three more braces in the orientation shown below.
+8. Repeat the previous step three times to install three more braces in the orientation shown below.
 This is the back rail.
-  {{< container-image path="images/rear_brace_3.png" alt="Attach three more braces" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-8.png" alt="Attach 3 more 2020 corner brackets to the v-slot extrusion" >}}

-10. Flip the machine upside down.
-Using four M5x8mm screws and four drop-in nuts, fasten the back rail to the left and right sides of the machine as shown below.
+9. Flip the machine upside down.
+Using four M5x8mm screws and four slot nuts, fasten the back rail to the left and right sides of the machine as shown below.
 Make sure that the ends of the back rail are perfectly flush with the sides of the extrusion on the left and right sides.
 This will help keep the machine square.
+The brackets do not need to be touching the printed feet.
+  {{< container-image path="images/Connecting-The-Sides-Step-9.png" alt="Fasten the rear brace using two M5x8mm screws overview" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-9-2.png" alt="Fasten the rear brace using two M5x8mm screws Left view" >}}
-  {{< container-image path="images/rear_brace_4.png" alt="Fasten the rear brace using two M5x8mm screws" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-9-3.png" alt="Fasten the rear brace using two M5x8mm screws Right view" >}}
-  {{< container-image path="images/rear_brace_5.png" alt="Fasten the rear brace using two M5x8mm screws" >}}
+  {{< container-image path="images/Connecting-The-Sides-Step-9-4.png" alt="Fasten the rear brace using two M5x8mm screws Bottom view" >}}